 - Time lost to sickness

 This report estimates obesity costs in the US.
-With total costs of $450billion, nearly three times the direct cost of $150billion.
+With total costs of $450billion, that is nearly three times the direct cost of $150billion.

 Arguments against the tax on sugary drinks